-Cranbrook and Sissinghurst Parish Council welcome the opportunity to contribute to the formulation of an important stage in the Local Plan process, creating a statutory plan that will guide the future of the whole borough.
-The ideas and policies within the Tunbridge Wells Local Plan will have a direct impact on the future of Cranbrook and Sissinghurst and therefore the Parish Council are keen to be as fully involved as it can be in order to shape and influence the new TWBC Local Plan in a constructive and useful way.
+Cranbrook and Sissinghurst Parish Council welcomes the opportunity to contribute to the formulation of an important stage in the Local Plan process, creating a statutory plan that will guide the future of the whole Borough.
+The ideas and policies within the Tunbridge Wells Local Plan will have a direct impact on the future of Cranbrook and Sissinghurst and therefore the Parish Council is keen to be as fully involved as it can be in order to shape and influence the new TWBC Local Plan in a constructive and useful way.

-While it is clear that a lot of effort has gone into the creation of the draft TWBC Local Plan, there are some fundamental issues that prevent Cranbrook and Sissinghurst Parish Council offering its support for the document as it currently stands.
+While it is clear that a lot of effort has gone into the creation of the draft TWBC Local Plan, there are some fundamental issues that prevent Cranbrook and Sissinghurst Parish Council offering its full support for the document as it currently stands.

-These are principally around the lack of any coordinated support through the TWBC Local Plan for the neighbourhood planning process as a means of delivering the aims and aspirations of the TWBC Local Plan on the ground.
-The Parish Council also has serious concerns about the scale, pace and location of new development being proposed for Cranbrook and Sissinghurst.
+There are serious concerns about the scale, pace and location of new development being proposed for Cranbrook and Sissinghurst, as well as a lack of support for the neighbourhood planning process.

+This submission comprises six sections, as follows:

+Summary of key objections to the Local Plan (Reg 18) Consultation

+Line by line response to Policy STR/CRS 1 strategy for Cranbrook and Sissinghurst

+Response to site specific allocation across the Parish as contained in the draft TWBC Local Plan

+Response by Cranbrook and Sissinghurst Neighbourhood Development Plan to key sections of the draft TWBC Local Plan

+Response to the “distribution of development” topic paper for draft TWBC Local Plan

+Concerns over the consultation exhibition programme

-Much of the development in the TWBC Local Plan as proposed for the Parish is at odds with the aims, objectives and planning policies in the emerging draft Cranbrook and Sissinghurst NDP, a document which you have been kept informed about at every stage in its preparation since early 2017 and one that the Parish and its volunteers have spent considerable time, effort and resource preparing.
-There is a widespread feeling across the Parish that the draft TWBC Local Plan as published deliberately undermines the aims and objectives of the Cranbrook and Sissinghurst NDP.
+Much of the development in the TWBC Local Plan as proposed for the Parish is at odds with the aims, objectives and planning policies in the emerging draft Cranbrook and Sissinghurst NDP.
+A dedicated team of local residents has been working with the community to develop this draft since early 2017.
+A key piece of early evidence was the production of a parish Housing Needs Assessment identifying a need for 610 houses.
+This figure was confirmed to TWBC as deliverable, whilst honouring the expressed wish of the community for small developments.

-Over the last 18 months, repeated communication from the Parish to TWBC Local Plan team has made clear the wish of the Neighbourhood Plan group to make direct site allocations in the emerging NDP.
-We strongly believe that a Neighbourhood Plan that contains site allocations is the most effective way for the local community to “develop a shared vision” for this area and to “shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan” (para.
-29, NPPF).

-Yet the draft TWBC Local Plan, as published in September 2019, includes allocations for the whole borough, including in those areas where Neighbourhood Plans are being prepared by Parish Councils.
-We see no logic for this approach, an approach that fundamentally undermines the spirit and principles of localism.
-The damage caused to local democracy by this approach is a major cause for concern.
-In such a controversial period for public engagement, Neighbourhood Plans may be one of the most democratic things going on right now and yet the wishes of local people on this matter are being ignored.

-Neighbourhood Plans are the only part of the planning system that require consent through a local referendum, and the team working on the Neighbourhood Plan for Cranbrook and Sissinghurst have therefore worked extremely hard to engage many different interest groups since early 2017.
-There has been widespread support within the Parish for the neighbourhood planning process that the group has designed and delivered.
-But the publication of a draft TWBC Local Plan that includes site allocations for the Parish goes against the express wishes of the Parish Council, and undermines whatever goodwill there was between the TWBC Local Plan team and the Neighbourhood Plan team in Cranbrook and Sissinghurst.
+There has been widespread support within the Parish for the neighbourhood planning process that the group has created.
+The publication of a draft TWBC Local Plan that fails to acknowledge the site assessment evidence work carried out by the NDP undermines confidence in the process adopted by TWBC.